NVIDIA/cutlass/media/docs/fundamental_types.md

 ```

-Note: `PredicateArray<>` is not efficient when accessed via dynamic random access.
+Note: `PredicateVector<>` is not efficient when accessed via dynamic random access.
 If an array of bits is needed with dynamic random access (in contrast with access via _constexpr_ indices), then `Array<bin1_t, N>` should be used instead.

 ## Functional